iJrod/Learn-Smart-Contracts-and-Tokens/README.md

 ### About

 - A new repo collating various resources for learning about smart contracts, tokens, crypto, blockchain etc.
+- Inspired by helping those in the [Rebels](https://rebels.art/) project

 # Contents
 - [101 Lessons](#basic-101-lessons)